Ynn/selfstar/general/about.md

 # Contact

-Please contact us, for more information  : contact (at) self-star.net
+For more information, contact us at: contact (at) self-star.net

 </article>